TL;DR

 Conclusion

-Pimsleur went from exploring vague AI conversation concepts to serving 4,000 weekly active users having personalized Spanish conversations.
-The custom architecture handles real-time voice processing at a cost structure that scales to 175,000 learners.
+In summary, Pimsleur went from exploring vague AI conversation concepts to serving 4,000 weekly active users having personalized Spanish conversations.
+As a result, the custom architecture handles real-time voice processing at a cost structure that scales to 175,000 learners.
 User engagement hit 5x initial projections because personalization and progressive feedback create practice that feels valuable, not gimmicky.

 Key Insights